 Personally, I recommend doing this nature cruise.
 It’s on a smaller vessel and gets you as close to the action as possible with the best chance of spotting wildlife.
 If you’re lucky you may even see dolphins and seals from your boat.
 If you’re truly lucky, you can also spot the Fiordland Crested Penguin which is one of the rarest in the world!

-A cruise in Milford Sound lasts between 90 minutes and two hours.
-During the busy Summer months you MUST book in advance!
+A cruise in Milford Sound lasts between 90 minutes and two hours … unless you opt for the incredible overnight cruise of Milford Sound which I still talk about!
+During the busy summer months (one of the best times to see Milford Sound!), you MUST book all cruises in advance!

 For a truly bucket-list-worthy experience, why not book yourself on a kayaking tour through Milford Sound.
 It’s the perfect way to get up close to the many waterfalls and sea life in the area.
 I highly recommend the sunrise tour to see the sound in complete stillness, but due to the early start of this tour, you will need to spend the night in Milford Sound Lodge.